griffmass/KaalamanPi/README.md

 # Troubleshooting

-**If you encounter issues with Expo installation or the development server, follow these steps:**
+**If you encounter issues with Expo installation or the development server, follow these step:**
 1. **Reinstall Expo CLI using the --force flag:**

     ```bash